materials-data-facility/scythe/docs/source/contributor-guide.rst

 Preferred Route: Adding the Parser to MaterialsIO
 -------------------------------------------------

 If your parser has the same dependencies as existing parsers, add it to the existing module with the same dependencies.

-If your parser has new dependencies, create a new module for your parser in ``materials_io``, and then add the requirements as a new key in the ``extras_require`` dictionary of ``setup.py`` and the ``requirements.txt`` file.
-Next, add your parser to ``docs/source/parsers.rst`` by adding an ``.. automodule::`` statement that refers to your new module.
+If your parser has new dependencies, create a new module for your parser in ``materials_io``, and then add the requirements as a new key in the ``[tool.poetry.extras]`` section of ``pyproject.toml``, following the other parser examples in that section.
+Next, add your parser to ``docs/source/parsers.rst`` by adding an ``.. automodule::`` statement that refers to your new module (again, following the existing pattern).

-MaterialsIO uses stevedore to simplify access to the parsers.
+MaterialsIO uses ``stevedore`` to simplify access to the parsers.
-After implementing and documenting the parser, add it to the ``entry_points`` section of the ``setup.py`` file for MaterialsIO.
-See `stevedore documentation for more information <https://docs.openstack.org/stevedore/latest/user/tutorial/creating_plugins.html#registering-the-plugins>`_.
+After implementing and documenting the parser, add it to the ``[tool.poetry.plugins."materialsio.parser"]`` section of the ``pyproject.toml`` file for MaterialsIO.
+See `stevedore documentation for more information <https://docs.openstack.org/stevedore/latest/user/tutorial/creating_plugins.html#registering-the-plugins>`_
+(these docs reference ``setup.py``, but the equivalent can be done via plugins in ``pyproject.toml``; follow the existing structure if you're unsure, and ask for help from the developers if you run into issues).

 Alternative Route: Including Parsers from Other Libraries
 ---------------------------------------------------------

-If a parser would be better suited as part of a different library, you can still register it as a parser with MaterialsIO by altering your ``setup.py`` file.
+If a parser would be better suited as part of a different library, you can still register it as a parser with MaterialsIO by altering your ``pyproject.toml`` file.
 Add an entry point with the namespace ``"materialsio.parser"`` and point to the class object following the `stevedore documentation <https://docs.openstack.org/stevedore/latest/user/tutorial/creating_plugins.html#registering-the-plugins>`_.
-Adding the entry point will let MaterialsIO use your parser if your librart is installed in the same Python environment as MaterialsIO.
+Adding the entry point will let MaterialsIO use your parser if your library is installed in the same Python environment as MaterialsIO.

 .. todo:: Provide a public listing of materials_io-compatible software.